lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

 sbt-commands
-  It can be either a single string, or an array of strings, each of which will be used as a pre-extraction and pre-build sbt command in sbt-based builds.
+  It can be either a single string, or an array of strings, each of which will be used as a pre-build sbt command in sbt-based builds.
 These commands will be applied to all the contained projects.
 Notice that, if the "extra.commands" field of a project contains additional commands, they will not replace this default list, but they will be appended to it.

+sbt-settings
+  It can be either a single string, or an array of strings, each of which will be used as an additional sbt setting in the project.
+These settings will be applied to all the contained projects.
+Notice that, if the "extra.settings" field of a project contains additional settings, they will not replace this default list, but they will be appended to it.

 extraction-version